 Daily Tasks on the ICU as a junior doctor in the NHS

-You may feel like a small fish in a large pond when you're in ICU simply because everything is so specialized.
-You'll be working with foundation doctors, internal medicine trainees, core anesthetic trainees, and ACCS trainees, which affords you the opportunity to really get a feel of how different specialties work together to support a major life line of a hospital.
+You may feel like a small fish in a large pond when you’re in ICU simply because everything is so specialized.
+You’ll be working with foundation doctors, internal medicine trainees, core anaesthetic trainees, and ACCS trainees, which affords you the opportunity to really get a feel of how different specialities work together to support a major lifeline of a hospital.

 Because of the many routes by which you can enter into ICU training, the consultants are also from a variety of backgrounds, which allows for a greater learning experience.
 You may also hear many phrases and acronyms you’re not familiar with, so let’s start with something you’ll hear quite often: the level of care.